wunderlins/protohand/README.txt

 @="\"C:\\<path>\\PROGNAME_EXT\" \"%1\""
 ===[EOF]=======================================================================

 Mappings between URIs and executables are defined in PROGNAME.ini.
-There are 2 actions that can be configured:
-1. Run an executable that expects 1 command line argument which points to a document.
-This method can check if the document path is within a certain location (for security reasons).
+If the ini file does not exist, it can be created by running the command once:

-2. Execut a program with any number of command line arguments.
-This method is only as secure as the configuration allows.
-You need to take care that no arbitrary programs or code can be run.
+	c:\> PROGNAME_EXT [--create]

 The authority part combined with the path are used to lookup a section in the ini file.
 The URI